China is investigating foreign chipmakers

 The country has been locked in a dispute with the United States over technology for months.
 The biggest flashpoint is Chinese smartphone maker ZTE (ZTCOF), which has been banned from buying parts, including chips, from American companies.

-Micron, which is based in Boise, Idaho, did not respond to a request for comment.
+The White House has said it will impose tariffs on about $50 billion worth of Chinese goods following an investigation into the country's handling of technology transfers and intellectual property.

 Representatives from SK Hynix were not available after business hours.

 -- Sherisse Pham contributed reporting.